skunkworxdark/prompt-tools/README.md

 |`Prompt Strength`|Takes a string and float and outputs another string in the format of (string)strength like the weighted format of compel. |
 |`Prompt Strength Combine`|This takes a collection of prompt strength strings and outputs a string in the .and() or .blend() format that can be fed into a proper prompt node.|

-***=** The following Nodes are due for inclusion into a future version of Invoke (as part of [PR-#3964](https://github.com/invoke-ai/InvokeAI/pull/3964)) and at that time they will be removed from this set of tools as they will be redundant.
-However as the nodes will be renamed in core there will be no classes if you decide to keep them.<br>
+*= The following Nodes are now included in v3.2 of Invoke (as part of [PR-#3964](https://github.com/invoke-ai/InvokeAI/pull/3964)).
+Depreciated messages have been added to the descriptions and in a future release they will be removed from this set of tools.
+However in the mean time as the nodes will be renamed in core there will be no name clashes if you decide to keep them.<br>
 `Prompt Join` will become `String Join`<br>
 `Prompt Join Three` will become `String Join Three`<br>
 `Prompt Replace` will become `String Replace`<br>